zizokosaa/Data-Science-Project-Bank-Marketing/README.md

    - Conducted exploratory data analysis to understand the dataset and its characteristics.

 2. **Data Preprocessing**
-   - Performed necessary preprocessing steps such as handling missing values, outliers, and redundant features.
+   - Performed necessary preprocessing steps such as handling missing values, and redundant features.

 3. **Feature Encoding**
-   - Encoded categorical columns using one-hot encoding, except for the month column which was also encoded using one-hot encoding due to its categorical nature.
+   - Encoded categorical columns using label encoding, except for the month column which was encoded using one-hot encoding due to its categorical nature.

 4. **Feature Scaling**
    - Utilized Standardization for feature scaling to ensure consistency in feature magnitudes.